-Some ideas to increase two-way communication in your organization between leaders and employees include:
+Some employee engagement strategies to increase two-way communication in your organization between leaders and employees include:

 - Employee Town Hall Meetings Led by Frontline Managers & Leaders

 - ‘Lunch with Lori” or “Breakfast with Bob”

 - Employee Focus Groups which focus on fixing a broken process identified by employees.
 Also, did you know?
-The secret to employee engagement is FOCUS!
+The secret to boost employee engagement is FOCUS!